 Simple Snuggle Scarf Pattern

-This simple scarf pattern is quick to knit and a gift idea for everyone on your holiday shopping list!
-(Or just make a nice cozy present to yourself with this simple scarf pattern!)
+This simple scarf pattern is quick to knit and a great gift idea for everyone on your holiday shopping list!
+(Or just make a cozy present to yourself!)

 Quick!
 Fun!
 Simple!
 Cozy!
 Relaxing!
 Great Gift!
 Fast to knit!
 Good for Beginners!